kore4lyf/notes/react-native/react_native.md

 In web dev, a div element's display must be set to flex before flex properties can work on it.
 In React Native, View component is set to flex by default.

 > flex is used allow a flex item share available space.
   > e.g. Setting `flex: 1` flex container makes the view occupy the entire space.
 Setting a flex value on a flex item makes it share available space with other flex items.
-A flex item with `flex: 3` will be 3 time larger than a flex item with `flex: 1`.
+A flex item with `flex: 3` will be 3 times larger than a flex item with `flex: 1`.

 #### flexDirection